6 ways we are making banking accessible

 - Through POSB Smart Buddy, NAV Planner and our Financial Planning eco-system, we’ve put together different resources to help customers with money management regardless of what age and where you are on your financial planning journey

-- Work permit holders can use the POSB jolly app to fulfil their essential banking needs, as well as have a peace of mind knowing their hard-earned money has been safely transferred
+- Work permit holders can use the Simple Mode on POSB digibank to fulfil their essential banking needs, as well as have a peace of mind knowing their hard-earned money has been safely transferred

 - We’ve worked with the Family Justice Courts to facilitate access to emergency funds for a loved one